-Seven Star Park is located at the eastern bank of Li River, about 1.5 kilometers from downtown of Guilin.
-It covers an area about 400,000 square kilometers and is known for seven towering peaks which resemble the form of Great Dipper constellation.
-It is the largest and the most visited comprehensive parks with mass sceneries like cave, mountain, rock, buildings, cultural relics, etc. The park can be considered as the epitome of Guilin mountains and rivers.
+Seven Star Park is located on the eastern bank of Li River, about 1 mile (1.5 kilometers) from downtown Guilin.
+It covers an area about 300 acres and is known for seven towering peaks which resemble the Great Dipper constellation.
+It is one of the largest and the most visited parks with incredible scenery including caves, mountains, rock formations, buildings, cultural relics, etc. The park can be considered the epitome of Guilin’s natural beauty.

-The main attractions in Seven Star Park contain Flower Bridge, Putuo Mountain, Camel Hill, Crescent Mountain, Guihai Stele Forest, Seven Star Cave.
+The main attractions in Seven Star Park are Flower Bridge, Putuo Mountain, Camel Hill, Crescent Mountain, Guihai Stele Forest, and Seven Star Cave.

 Flower Bridge is the oldest bridge in Guilin.
-With length of 135 meters, it was built in Song Dynasty.
+With a length of 440+ feet (135 meters), it was built during the Song Dynasty.
 In every spring and summer, the flowers on the side of bridge bloom, hence the name Flower Bridge.

-Putuo Mountain was made up of Tianshu Peak, Tianxuan Peak, Tianji Peak and Tianquan Peak.
-Rising above the sea level 265 meters, the statue of Avalokiteshvara is enshrined on the mountain.
-Putuo Mountain contains various famous attractions like Seven Star Cave, Guanyin Cave, Putuo Pavillion.
-Putuo Mountain is also the place to house more than stone inscriptions among which ‘逍遥楼’ written by Yan Zhenqing (the most famous calligrapher in Tang Dynasty) is the most precious.
+Putuo Mountain is made up of Tianshu Peak, Tianxuan Peak, Tianji Peak and Tianquan Peak.
+Rising above the sea level 870 feet (265 meters), the statue of Avalokiteshvara (the embodiment of the compassion of all Buddhas) is enshrined on the mountain.
+Putuo Mountain contains various famous attractions like Seven Star Cave, Guanyin Cave, and Putuo Pavillion.
+Putuo Mountain also houses more than stone inscriptions among which ‘逍遥楼’ written by Yan Zhenqing (the most famous calligrapher from the Tang Dynasty) is the most precious.

-As the most largest and most splendid cave in Guilin, Seven Star Cave is a 5a tourist attraction in Guilin.
-With the length of 1,100 meters, the cave originally was an old subterranean river with history of about 1 million years.
-In the cave, the beautiful karst view like stalactite and stalagmite will feast tourists’ eyes.
-It had been a tourist destination since Sui and Tang dynasties and was visited by famous men of letters, so over 120 stone steles were left behind.
+As the largest and most splendid cave in Guilin, Seven Star Cave is a 5a tourist attraction.
+At 3,600 feet (1,100 meters) long, the cave originally was an old subterranean river dating back about 1 million years.
+In the cave, the beautiful karst stalactites and stalagmites astound tourists.
+It had been a tourist destination since the Sui and Tang dynasties and was visited by famous men of letters, so over 120 stone steles were left behind.

 Admission Fee: 75RMB, Seven Star Cave: 30RMB